Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Life and death are of supreme importance.
-Time swiftly passes by and opportunity is lost."
+> "Of all men's miseries the bitterest is this: to know so much and to have control over nothing. "
-> — **Dogen**
+> — **Herodotus**

 ---